Leniox/MovieTicket_Service/README.md

 Here is a list of core assumptions and ideas that I used to implement the project

 * the findAndHoldSeats() in TicketService needs to find best seats, but how do we define best?
-  Based on our common sense when watch a movie, the seats in the center of the venue are usually the best seat.
+  Based on our common sense when watch a movie, the seat in the center of the venue are usually the best seat.
-  So I use a rate score system for all the seats.
-The seat in the center will be rated as 100 and the seat in four corners will be rated as 0.
+  So I use a rating system for all the seats.
+The seat in the center will be rated as 100 and the seats in four corners will be rated as 0.
 The score changes linearly from center to edge.
-  I also give the row higher weight than column, because people prefer site in the middle row instead of middle column is there is only we choose.
-So that's the reason why you see (rowScore * 2 + colScore * 1) / 3 at the end.
+  I also give the row higher weight than column, because people prefer sit in the middle row instead of middle column if they can only choose one.
+So that's the reason why you see (rowScore * 2 + colScore * 1) / 3 at the end of that method.

  ```
   So based on this algorithm, a 9 * 17 venue will be rated like: